George Tupou V: Early life and education

-Prince Siaosi was born on 4 May 1948, as the eldest child of Crown Prince Tupoutoʻa-Tungī of Tonga (son of Queen Sālote Tupou III and Prince Viliami) and his wife Crown Princess Halaevalu.
+Prince Siaosi was born on 4 May 1948, as the eldest child of Crown Prince Tupoutoʻa Tungī (later King Tāufaʻāhau Tupou IV) and his wife Crown Princess Halaevalu, during the reign of his grandmother Queen Sālote Tupou III.

-Tupou V attended King's School and King's College, both in Auckland.
+He attended King's School and King's College, both in Auckland.
 This was followed by periods at The Leys School in Cambridge, and another school in Switzerland.
 He also studied at Oxford University and the Royal Military Academy Sandhurst in England.
+In addition to Tongan, he was fluent in English, French and German.

 Crown Prince

-Tupou V was appointed Crown Prince on 4 May 1966.
-In that role, he was better known by one of his traditional chiefly titles, 'Tupoutoʻa.
+After Siaosi's father ascended the throne in 1965, he was appointed Crown Prince of Tonga on 4 May 1966.
+In that role, he was better known by one of the traditional nobility titles, Tupoutoʻa, which has been normally reserved for crown princes since his father was given the title in 1935.

-In 1974, though unmarried, Tupou V had a daughter, 'Ilima Lei Fifita Tohi.
-In 1997 she married police officer Tulutulumafua i'Olotele Kalaniuvalu and has three children.
-According to the Constitution of Tonga, ʻIlima is ineligible to accede to the throne as only children born of a royal marriage may succeed.

 As Crown Prince, Tupoutoʻa held great influence in Tongan politics, and was Minister of Foreign Affairs from 1979 to 1998.
-He had substantial business interests in Tonga and abroad, and was co-chairman of the Shoreline Group/Tonfön.
+He had substantial business interests in Tonga and abroad, and was co-chairman of the Shoreline Group (Tonfön).
+Due to his Western education and lifestyle, he was considered too progressive by conservative elements of Tongan society.
+In his spare time, he collected toy soldiers and visited Mongolia in 2001 to film a documentary.

+A documentary dated June 2004 by Australian journalist Gillian Bradford identified some of the challenges facing Tongan society at the time but also showed that Tupoutoʻa was in favour of a gradual transition to more extensive democracy in Tonga.
+In an interview, he pointed out that free speech in Tonga was protected by the Constitution.

+As his father became more ill, Tupoutoʻa and his sister Princess Salote Mafileʻo Pilolevu Tuita began acting as regent in the absence of the king, who remained hospitalised in New Zealand.

 Reign

+Accession and coronation

-The King was recognised as a descendant of the sky god Tangaroa.
-He was sworn in as King Tupou V on 11 September 2006, which also made him, from a traditional viewpoint, the 23rd Tuʻi Kanokupolu (the overlords of Tongatapu).
+Following his father's death on 10 September 2006, he was sworn in as King George Tupou V, which also made him, from a traditional viewpoint, the 23rd Tuʻi Kanokupolu (the overlords of Tongatapu).
+He was recognised as a descendant of the sky god Tangaroa.

-Coronation

 The ceremonial aspects of Tupou V's accession took place in July and August 2008.
 These were initially to be held in 2007 after the six-month official mourning period for his father (as required of close relatives) and his own birthday.
-They were also deferred after the 2006 Tonga riots as he decided to focus instead on reconstruction of the damaged capital.
+They were also deferred after the 2006 Nukuʻalofa riots as he decided to focus instead on reconstruction of the damaged capital.